vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

 url: http://myapp-{{< param session_namespace >}}.{{< param ingress_domain >}}
 ```
 ~~~

-When the workshop environment is hosted in Kubernetes and provides access to the underlying cluster, the following additional data variables are also available.

-* ``kubernetes_token`` - The Kubernetes access token of the service account that the workshop session is running as.
-* ``kubernetes_ca_crt`` - The contents of the public certificate required when accessing the Kubernetes API URL.
-* ``kubernetes_api_url`` - The URL for accessing the Kubernetes API.
-This is only valid when used from the workshop terminal.

 Note that an older version of the ``classic`` rendering engine required that data variables be surrounded on each side with the character ``%``.
 This is still supported for backwards compatibility when using the ``classic`` renderer, but you should now use matched pairs of brackets instead.
 Support for percentage delimiters may be removed in a future version.